Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 But people still keep them.
 Why do I say this?

-That’s because they want to keep it as a memoir or just for the sake of keeping it, not for the money but sentimental value.
+That’s because they want to keep it as a memoir or just for the sake of keeping it, not for the money but for sentimental value.

 Looks